nathanvarghese/nathanvarghese.github.io/_projects/2_project.md

 ##### Tools: ROS2 Foxy, Linux CLI, rviz, roslaunch, Tailscale (ssh), Github
 <br>

+In this project, I develop an autonomous robot to race around a loop at the Engineering Center at CU Boulder.
 You can watch the race day video by clicking on this <a href="https://drive.google.com/file/d/1pwdTHxZFeC73_XauJe-3mFwC-uw4i7T7/view?usp=share_link">link</a>.

-##### What I learned from this project..
-1. xyz
-2. abd
-3. efg
-4. lmn

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">